Jadesola01/altschool-cloud-exercises/README.md

 ## grep
 This finds a text in a file by searching through many files at a time to find the text you are looking for.

+## su/sudo command
+The sudo command changes the shell so it is used as a super user